 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Jail phone calls are usually more costly than regular phone calls.
+Jail phone calls are usually more expensive than regular phone calls.
 Phone calls are restricted on when and how often you can use the phone, but you should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the jail rules, phone calls might get reduced or eliminated completely, as part of the punishment.

 The Iredell County Detention Center phone number is: 704-878-3131